ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/publications/index.md

   tooltip: Key publications from our Unit
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Key publications from our Unit
+# {% include icon.html icon="fa-solid fa-newspaper" %}Key publications from our Unit

 See below a list of key publications from members of the ELLIS Unit Graz.